 NAR Library & Archives has already done the research for you.
 References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
 EBSCO articles (E) are available only to NAR members and require the member's nar.realtor login.

 A long-term lease of land in which the tenant will erect improvements at its own expense.
 Not a desirable arrangement from the tenant's point of view, but sometimes the only way to gain access to extremely valuable real estate in an excellent location.
 The owner may be willing to sell, or the owner may have received the property by gift or deed (such as a church or university) and be prohibited from selling for some period of time.
 At the end of the lease term, the improvements become the property of the landowner.

-Source: The Complete Real Estate Encyclopedia (McGraw-Hill, 2007)
+Source: The Complete Real Estate Encyclopedia (New York, NY: McGraw-Hill, 2007)

 Ground Lease Basics